Itsy Docs

 CardWhat it shows

-Current BalanceThe outstanding amount still owed
+Current BalanceThe outstanding amount still owed, with percentage of total

-OrdersThe number of orders and participants in the group
+OrdersThe number of orders in the group

 A progress bar below the cards shows the payment percentage, giving you an at-a-glance view of how close the group is to being fully paid.